2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 What’s next

 Utilizing state-of-the-art single cell analysis methods, Dr. Joyce and her colleagues will further dissect the spatial relationship between T cells and other immune cells in BC-BrM.
-They will also utilize laboratory models to investigate the immune-suppressive functions of myeloid cells in BC-BrM tumors and explore the role of the bacterial microbiome in BC-BrM.
-They hope to decipher the key mechanisms that hamper T cell recruitment, activation, and sustained anti-tumor activity in BC-BrM and provide valuable insights into why these tumors respond poorly to standard-of-care treatment, including immunotherapies.
+In the coming year, they will build on recent findings and test new treatment strategies, including therapies that target immune cell function, blood vessel growth, and metabolic pathways in the brain.
+Their discovery of the link between the microbiome and BC-BrM onset has opened the door for exploration into how altered microbiome metabolism contributes to an immunosuppressive TME.
+They hope to uncover mechanisms of metabolic reprogramming in BC-BrM that hampers T cell recruitment, activation, and sustained anti-tumor activity in BC-BrM and provide valuable insights into why these tumors respond poorly to standard-of-care treatment, including immunotherapies.

 Biography

 Johanna A. Joyce, PhD joined the Ludwig Institute of Cancer Research, University of Lausanne, Switzerland in 2016.
-Prior to that, she led a lab at Memorial Sloan Kettering Cancer Center, New York, USA for 11 years where she was promoted through the ranks to tenured Professor and Full Member.
+Prior to that, she led a lab at Memorial Sloan Kettering Cancer Center, New York for 11 years where she was promoted through the ranks to tenured Professor and Full Member.
 Dr. Joyce has received multiple awards and honors including from the American Cancer Society, the Rita Allen Foundation, the Sidney Kimmel Foundation, the Geoffrey Beene Foundation, and the V Foundation, among others.
+Most recently, Dr. Joyce was elected by the European Association for Cancer Research as President for the 2026-28 cycle.

 The Joyce lab is focused on investigating the tumor microenvironment of primary cancers and metastatic disease, and in determining the critical influence that non-cancerous stromal cells can have on tumor progression and therapeutic response.
 She received her doctorate in Biology from the University of Cambridge, England in 1999 and completed her postdoctoral training in Dr. Douglas Hanahan’s lab at University of California, San Francisco.